-I really don't know how to rate this special.
+I don't know how to rate this special.
 It truly is unlike anything I have ever seen before.
-It doesn't come off as a gimmick, or like Netflix is cashing in on Norm's niche brand.
+It doesn't come off as a gimmick or like Netflix is cashing in on Norm's niche brand.
 Every moment is raw, unfiltered, and bare.
-At times we see the acknowledgement of mortality behind those sparking Paul Newmanesque blue eyes of his.
-The shiftiness in his quick glances, the otherworldly timing, and that uncanny ability to take you on a journey through…
+At times we see the acknowledgment of mortality behind those sparkling Paul Newmanesque blue eyes of his.
+The shiftiness in his glances, the otherworldly timing, and that uncanny ability to take you on a journey through the weeds…

 It's a film that desperately wants to feel retro and Cronenbergesque—which is not necessarily a bad thing.
 I thoroughly enjoyed the premise and look, and the Electric Youth/Pilotpriest score is outstanding!
 A handful of catchy synth tunes were added to my forever-growing playlist!
 And points for the exact poster of The Terminator I have on my wall at home.

 The performances range from decent to the mesmerizing Julia Sarah Stone.
 Visually, there are some strikingly…

 A24 has done it again.
 Seeing Ari Aster was producing wasn't surprising.
 The commentary on cancel culture, safe spaces, shared faux trauma, etc. Pitch fucking perfect.
 Hive mentality!

 Give me Talking Heads, and you have me.